embeddedartistry/athena-bootloader/README.md

 If you cloned this repository before installing git-lfs, please run `git lfs pull`.
 If you have git-lfs installed before cloning the repository, git will automatically perform a `git lfs pull` for you.

 When you don't have git-lfs installed, you will see all of the files in the repository.
 However, files stored with git-lfs will show up as small placeholders.
 Trying to use these files will result in errors.

+### Don't Want to use git-lfs?

+If you don't want to use git-lfs, you have the following options:

+1. Manually build the bootloader binaries on your machine by running `make` at the top-level of the repository.
+1. [Download the latest .zip archive of the bootloader binaries from the Releases page](https://github.com/embeddedartistry/athena-bootloader/releases/), and copy them to `avr/bootloaders/athena/` so they will be properly found by the Arduino IDE
+2. [Download a .tar.xz file from the Releases page](https://github.com/embeddedartistry/athena-bootloader/releases/), which contains the full source tree (including submodules) and populated binary files.

 ## Dependencies